Powell Forest Canoe Route

-The Powell Forest Canoe Route is a 57 km, 8 lake, 5 portage journey that takes roughly 5 days.
-Portages range from 0.7 km – 2.8 km, and paddling stretches from 1 km – 28.5 km.
+Experience an extraordinary wilderness canoe route adventure on the beautiful Sunshine Coast in British Columbia.
+The Powell Forest Canoe Route is a 57-kilometre, eight lake, five-portage journey that takes roughly five days.
+Portage lengths range from 0.7 km – 2.8 km, and paddling lengths range from 1 km – 28.5 km.
 The best time to travel the route is from June – October.

 We suggest taking all the time you can to explore the beauty of this incredible chain of lakes.
 Your portages are often through beautiful old-growth forests and the lakes are peaceful, serene, and generally calm.
 Views consist of soaring coastal mountains laden with cedar, fir, and spruce trees, fjord-like waters, and occasional wildlife ranging from bald eagles to black bears.

 If time doesn’t allow for it or you’re not up for the full five days of canoeing and portaging, you can get a head start from any access point along Goat Lake Main or put in at Windsor Lake and descend back down to Lois Lake (three days).
 Alternatively, start at Lois Lake and canoe to Khartoum Lake (two days).
 Whichever route you choose, paddlers are advised that there can be strong, inflow winds blowing down Powell Lake from the North and that the portage from Goat Lake to Windsor Lake is a steep uphill climb that would make travelling the reverse direction more challenging.

 Click the "play" button to catch a glimpse of the Powell Forest Canoe Route.